WatchDogStudios/ApertureUI-Docs/apuidocs/docs/lua_manual/embedding_script.md

 next: fonts
 ---

 When using the Lua plugin, Lua code can be embedded into RML files.
 Inline responses to events are executed as Lua code.
-Functions, structures and variables can be declared or included with the `<script>`{:.tag} tag, then referenced from the inline code.
+Functions, structures and variables can be declared or included with the `<script>` tag, then referenced from the inline code.

 ### Inline event responses